 - The first type of housing is in Residence Halls.
 These halls are occupied by students only.
 While they do belong to the University, they are not located on campus like many American Universities.
 These halls are located throughout the city, but all are close to bus lines which run back and forth from the campus.
 They are typical of European Residence Halls in which the student has his or her own room, but would share a kitchen and bathroom with the other students on that particular floor.

 - The second type of housing is in a “student house.”
 These do not belong to the University.
 They are rooms from Dutch students who are studying abroad at the time.
 Usually they are in or near the city center.
 It is a house where only students live.
 Each student has his or her own room and they share a bathroom and a kitchen.
 Usually four to six people live in one house.

 - The third type of housing is similar to the American system of “renting a room.”
 Typically the landlord has his or her private quarters on the ground-floor, while two or more students live upstairs in their own private rooms.

 - Catering: Radboud University does not have a meal plan.
 However, every house or hall has cooking facilities which are shared with the other students.
 There is a cafeteria on-campus where the food is good and cheap, so this is a possibility when students do not have time to cook.

-Student attending Radboud University in the Fall OR Spring will be charged for 15 credits of in-state tuition and academic fees.
+Students attending Radboud University for a semester will be charged for 15 credits of in-state tuition and academic fees.
 Students pay for all other costs locally.